-Representation Number 4 (Internal Control Over Financial Reporting)
+Representation number 4 (Internal control over financial reporting)

 • The reporting organization must have designed, implemented and maintained internal control over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the financial information for inclusion in the Public Accounts of Canada and in the audited consolidated financial statements of the Government of Canada.
-Management must have designed controls and procedures to provide reasonable assurance that material information relating to the reporting organization included in the CC forms is complete and accurate.
-Management must have disclosed all deficiencies in the operations of disclosure controls and procedures and internal control over financial reporting that they are aware of as of March 31, 2015.
+In addition, management must have designed controls and procedures to provide reasonable assurance that material information relating to the reporting organization included in the CC forms is complete and accurate.
+Management must have disclosed all deficiencies in the operations of disclosure controls and procedures and internal control over financial reporting that they are aware of as of March 31, 2016.

 Ex.
 The reporting organization has designed, implemented and maintained internal control over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the financial information for inclusion in the Public Accounts of Canada and in the audited consolidated financial statements of the Government of Canada.
 In addition, management has designed controls and procedures to provide reasonable assurance that material information relating to the reporting organization included in the CC forms is complete and accurate.
-We have disclosed to you all deficiencies in the operations of disclosure controls and procedures and internal control over financial reporting that we are aware of as of March 31, 2015.
+We have disclosed to you all deficiencies in the operations of disclosure controls and procedures and internal control over financial reporting that we are aware of as of March 31, 2016.

-Representation Number 5 (Recording and Reporting of Financial Information)
+Representation number 5 (Recording and reporting of financial information)